Skip to content

 Can my home be saved after a fire?+

 In most cases, yes.
 Unless structural integrity is fully compromised, experienced restoration contractors can save significantly more than homeowners expect.
-CFDR performs a thorough structural assessment and provides an honest evaluation.
-Our goal is always to restore rather than replace wherever safely possible.
+Your matched pro performs a thorough structural assessment and provides an honest evaluation.
+The network's goal is always to restore rather than replace wherever safely possible.

 What does fire and smoke damage restoration involve?+

 Restoration involves emergency board-up and tarping, soot and char removal, structural drying (fires generate significant water from suppression efforts), smoke odor treatment using thermal fogging and ozone, surface cleaning, and full reconstruction of affected areas.
-We handle every phase under one contract.
+Your matched pro handles every phase under one contract.

 How long does fire damage restoration take?+

 Timeline depends heavily on the extent of the fire.
 A kitchen fire with limited spread may take 3–6 weeks.
 A significant house fire affecting multiple rooms can take 3–6 months for full reconstruction.
-CFDR provides a detailed project timeline with milestones after our initial assessment.
+Your matched pro provides a detailed project timeline with milestones after the initial assessment.

 How do you eliminate smoke smell from a home?+

 Smoke odor penetrates porous materials — drywall, insulation, wood framing, fabrics, and HVAC ductwork.
-We use a combination of thermal fogging, ozone treatment, hydroxyl generators, and in severe cases, full replacement of smoke-saturated materials.
+Network pros use a combination of thermal fogging, ozone treatment, hydroxyl generators, and in severe cases, full replacement of smoke-saturated materials.
 Painting over smoke odor without proper treatment will not work long-term.

 What happens to my contents and belongings after a fire?+